ton-connect/bridge/docs/ARCHITECTURE.md

 ## Storage Options

-Bridge supports:
+Bridge v3 supports:

-- **Redis/Valkey** (recommended for production) - Full pub/sub support, horizontal scaling
+- **Redis/Valkey Cluster** (required for production) - Full pub/sub support, horizontal scaling
-- **Memory** (development/testing) - No persistence, single instance only
+- **Memory** (development/testing only) - No persistence, single instance only

-For production deployments, **always use Redis or Valkey** to enable high availability.
+For production deployments, **always use Redis or Valkey in cluster mode** to enable high availability.